mathigon/textbooks/content/sequences/content.md

 ### Finding Sequences

-In the previous sections, you have learned about many different sequences.
+In the previous sections you saw countless different mathematical sequences.
 It turns out that many of them can also be found in Pascal’s triangle:

     - var fact = function(x) { return !x ?
 1 : (x * fact(x-1)); };
     - var bin = function(a, b) { return fact(a) / fact(b) / fact(a - b); };

-    .pascal-grid.sums
+    .overflow-wrap: .pascal-grid.sums(style="width: 760px")
       - var i = 0;
       while i < 17
         - var j = 0